By Rachel Fagan, Life Coach

 “I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.”

 This verse says it all to me.
 We all encounter troubles in our lives, and for some the troubles are immeasurably greater.
 The atrocities committed by humans against other humans are unspeakably painful.
-Yet there is always hope, there is always the promise of peace because Jesus overcame the world!
+Yet there is always hope and the promise of peace because Jesus overcame the world!